 Pharmacy Technicians Talk To People

-Although pharmacy technicians don’t counsel patients like pharmacists do, they do spend a lot of time interacting with people.
+Although pharmacy technician duties don’t include counseling patients like pharmacists do, they do spend a lot of time interacting with people.
 They are often responsible for answering phones, billing insurance companies, and checking patients out when they pay for their medications.
 Like all other areas of healthcare, pharmacy technicians should have compassion for the patients they serve, recognizing that they often see people at their worst.
 Long lines are annoying any time, but when you are juggling two kids under 5 with earaches, it is even less bearable.
 Good pharmacy technicians help to put patients at ease when they interact with them.

 Pharmacy Technicians Manage Supplies